mattbatman/biblical/src/content/post/exodus.md

 		}
 	},
 	{
-		text: "Moses defends the daughts of Midian from sheperds, and takes Zipporah as a wife",
+		text: "Moses defends the daughters of Midian from sheperds, and takes Zipporah as a wife",
 		start: {
 			book: "Exodus",
 			chapter: 2,